Research

 Research That Moves the Field Forward

-For years, our team has partnered with educators, researchers, and the deaf and hard-of-hearing community to study what works and what’s missing in K-12 assessment, language access, and educational equity.
+Our team partners with educators, researchers, and the deaf and hard-of-hearing community to study what works and what’s missing in K-12 assessment, language access, and educational equity.
 Explore our published research below, spanning topics from ASL assessment guidelines to accessible testing practices.

 RESEARCH ARTICLES